Top 5 Sylvester Stallone Movies

-Sylvester Stallone, The man who brought us dynamic characters like John Rambo, Rocky Balboa, and Marion Cobretti, has just reached the age at which most consider you a senior citizen.
-In honor of the old boy's 65th birthday; let's take a look back at his most terribilarious movies .
+Sylvester Stallone, the man who brought us dynamic characters like John Rambo, Rocky Balboa, and Marion Cobretti, is now officially a senior citizen.
+He can, however, still kick plenty of ass.
+Let's take a look back at his most terribilarious movies.

 Just when most had counted old Sly out, he came back and proved he still knows how to make a kick ass action movie.
 The surprise hit featured all kinds of actors built for action flicks; from the newer Jason Statham and Terry Crews, to old schoolers like Dolph Lundgren and Mickey Rourke.
 Stallone even got buddies Bruce Willis and Arnold Schwarzenegger to show up for cameo roles.
 The funniest thing about this one is that it was actually a really good movie.

 I struggled with the decision to put this one or 'Rambo' (part 4) on the list.
 On one hand you have 'First Blood Part II', a movie that is so awful and unbelievable that it actually becomes awesome.
 On the other you have 'Rambo' a more serious (but still ridiculous) installment with an older Stallone cutting people to pieces with machine guns.
 I went with Part 2 because I grew up with it and had Rambo action figures, the scene where he blows that guy up with an arrow didn't hurt either (see the attached video).
 Only Rambo could go to Vietnam and somehow still end up fighting the Russians, I miss the 80's.